 Karen Monahan — a lifelong Democrat — blasted her own party, saying it only believes women when it’s politically expedient to do so (like in the case of Brett Kavanaugh’s accuser, Christine Blasey Ford).

 Meanwhile, another controversial Muslim Democrat, Ilhan Omar, won her district race to fill Keith Ellison’s seat in Congress.

 The district Omar won is in Minneapolis, which has a high Somali Muslim population.
 The state of Minnesota has the highest Somali population in the United States.

 — Conservative News (@BIZPACReview) May 16, 2018

-Ilhan Omar — who campaigned to abolish ICE — reportedly committed immigration fraud by marrying her own brother in 2009, PJ Media reported.
+Ilhan Omar — who campaigned to abolish ICE — reportedly committed immigration fraud by marrying her own brother in 2009.
 They divorced in 2017.

 Latest posts by Samantha Chang (see all)

 - Bloomberg aide fights Warren’s attack with sharp reminders of her own past - February 22, 2020